erangot/gatsby-netlify-cms-sho/src/pages/about/index.md

 ---
 templateKey: about-page
-title: 'Test: The lo-down '
+title: 'Test: The lo-lo-down '
 ---
 **Sho.co is a sharing website for videos made with Sparkol apps.**